TRIQS/nda/.github/ISSUE_TEMPLATE/feature.md

 ### Describe alternatives you've considered

 A clear and concise description of the alternative solutions you've considered.
-Be sure to explain why the existing customizability of app4triqs isn't suitable for this feature.
+Be sure to explain why the existing customizability of nda isn't suitable for this feature.

 ### Additional context